nnseva/django-leaflet-admin-list/README.md

 - `app_label` and `model_name` identify the model of the instance shown
 - `pk` is an instance primary key which identifies the model instance shown

-The following optional GeoJSON feature properties are used to customize look and feel of the feature on the map:
+The following optional GeoJSON feature properties are used to customize the look and feel of the feature on the map:

 - `popup` if present, is used to create a popup.
-A value started with '<' is used to create a HTML popup, else the text popup is used, see also [bindPopup method](https://leafletjs.com/reference-1.7.1.html#layer-bindpopup)
+A value started with '<' is used to create an HTML popup, else the text popup is used, see also [bindPopup method](https://leafletjs.com/reference-1.7.1.html#layer-bindpopup)
 - `tooltip` if present, is used to create a tooltip.
-A value started with '<' is used to create a HTML tooltip, else the text tooltip is used, see also [bindTooltip method](https://leafletjs.com/reference-1.7.1.html#layer-bindtooltip)
+A value started with '<' is used to create an HTML tooltip, else the text tooltip is used, see also [bindTooltip method](https://leafletjs.com/reference-1.7.1.html#layer-bindtooltip)
 - `line_style` if present, is used to apply as an `options` parameter when creating lines and polygons, see also Leaflet [Path options](https://leafletjs.com/reference-1.7.1.html#path-option)
 - `point_style` if present, is used as an `options` parameter to create a Leaflet marker, see also [Marker options](https://leafletjs.com/reference-1.7.1.html#marker)